 - Access Jan’s starter set of Content-Based Essential Questions for each language level

-- Walkthrough several national documents to glean information from National Standards for Foreign Language Learning, Global Competency, and Skills for 21st Century Learners
+- Walkthrough several national documents to glean information from World-Readiness Standards for Language Learning, Global Competency, and Skills for 21st Century Learners

 - Is there alignment with the drafted learning targets?
 If there are gaps, how can they be filled?